 All four officers in the incident were swiftly fired.
 The officer, Derek Chauvin, which knelt on Floyd's neck, was charged with third-degree murder and second-degree manslaughter.
 The other three officers, Thomas Lane, Alexander Kueng and Tou Thao, were charged with aiding and abetting second-degree murder.

-Police brutality against black Americans and other people of color in the US is not a new development.
+Police brutality against black Americans and other people of colour in the United States is not a new development.
 It has left many to wonder why now, in the midst of a global pandemic, are there so many people protesting.

-It could be that Floyd's graphic murder was caught clearly on video, which leaves little to debate over the fact that the police used excessive and unnecessary force to arrest a man that only tried to use a counterfeit $20 bill at a store.
-By the way, this is happening during a pandemic, which affects black communities more, and when millions have lost their incomes and health insurance.
+One reason could be that Floyd's graphic murder was caught clearly on video, which leaves little to debate over the fact that the police used excessive and unnecessary force to arrest a man that allegedly tried to use a counterfeit $20 bill at a store.
+It is worth noting that this is all taking place during a pandemic, which affects black communities more and during a time when millions have lost their incomes and health insurance.

-It could also be that racially driven civil rights movements happen to be generational.
+Another factor could be that racially driven civil rights movements happen to be generational.
 Every younger generation, building on the previous movements, rises up and decries the inequalities of their present conditions.

-Or, that the US is in a state of uncertainty due to a pandemic, an economic depression, and an upcoming presidential election, all while we have a sitting president, Donald Trump, in office that is known for his racist behaviour and has utterly failed in his response to the pandemic.
+Moreover, the United States is in a state of uncertainty due to a pandemic, an economic depression and an upcoming presidential election.
+This is also occurring while the nation has a sitting president in office, Donald Trump, who many claim is an instigator of racist violence and who has ultimately failed to respond to the pandemic.

-In recent years, there has been a series of killings of black Americans at the hands of police officers, such as Eric Garner, Michael Brown, Tamir Rice, Walter Scott, Alton Sterling, Philando Castile, Stephon Clark, and Breonna Taylor, which have received media coverage bringing heightened awareness to the racial injustices that are happening in the US.
-Many cannot tolerate it anymore.
+Lastly, in recent years, there has been a series of killings of black Americans at the hands of police officers, such as Eric Garner, Michael Brown, Tamir Rice, Walter Scott, Alton Sterling, Philando Castile, Stephon Clark, and Breonna Taylor, which have received some media coverage and have brought heightened awareness to the racial injustices that are happening in the United States.
+Many Americans cannot tolerate it anymore.
 Enough is enough.

 In response to the nationwide protests, Trump threatened to deploy troops on domestic soil.
-He was met with opposition from the pentagon and criticism from former military officials because it would threaten democracy.
-As a sort of compromise the National Guard was deployed.
+He was met with opposition from the pentagon and was critiqued by former military officials because it would threaten democracy.
+As a form of compromise the National Guard was deployed.

-Now it has been two weeks after the passing of George Floyd and cities nationwide are demanding for the defunding of police, which is a call simply put to redistribute budgets from police to other areas related to social work, education, transportation, housing and mental health.
-Moreover, the aim is to, "reimagine public safety tactics in ways that are different from traditional police forces."
+Now, it has been two weeks after the passing of George Floyd and cities nationwide are demanding for the defunding of police, which is meant to be a call to put to redistribute budgets from police to other areas related to social work, education, transportation, housing and mental health.
+Moreover, the aim is to "reimagine public safety tactics in ways that are different from traditional police forces."

 Currently, cities nationwide are considering police department reforms.
 Democrats released a major police reform bill that would make changes to policy policy across the nation.
 This includes, making lynching a federal crime, banning chokeholds, making it more available to sue officers that have killed or injured unjustly, ending racial profiling and more.
-However, it ignores the demands to defund the police.
+It ignores the demands to defund the police, however.